o-ran-sc/nonrtric/docs/use-cases.rst

 O-RU closed loop recovery
 -------------------------

-This use case is a non-real-world closed-loop use case to demonstrate automated recovery when the front-haul connection between and O-DU and O-RU is reset.
+This use case is a non-real-world closed-loop use case to demonstrate automated recovery when the front-haul connection between an O-DU and O-RU is reset.
-An application in the NONRTRIC sense the fault from the O-RU (O1-FM) and initiates a NETCONF reset operation (O1-CM) using the OAM controller.
+An application in the NONRTRIC senses the fault from the O-RU (O1-FM) and initiates a NETCONF reset operation (O1-CM) using the OAM controller.
 More details about the use case can be found on the O-RAN SC wiki: `(RSAC) <https://wiki.o-ran-sc.org/pages/viewpage.action?pageId=20878423>`_ and `(OAM) <https://wiki.o-ran-sc.org/display/OAM/Closed+loop+use+case>`_.

 Non-RT RIC provides two implementation versions of the recovery part of the use case.
 One in the form of a python